-Social media networking sites do not like bots as they make social media networks less attractive and appealing such as Twitter, Facebook.
-Twitter regularly takes actions against the Fake news bots.
+Social media networking sites do not like bots, as they make social media networks less attractive and appealing, such as Twitter and Facebook.
+Twitter regularly takes action against Fake news bots & Twitter handle.

 Fake news bots target people who have an abundance of followers.
-They do so by specifically mentioning them or replying them with content which includes the link of low credibility content.
+They do so by mentioning or replying to them with content that includes the link of low credibility content.